ppernot/ReactorUI/docs/3-run.md

     reasonable results.
 Fot a better accuracy on the minor species, it might be better to lower these values.

+* `Use SR` and `Max.
+SR`: by default (`Use SR` unchecked), the reactor code estimates the spectral radius (SR) of the jacobian of the explicit contribution
+(see <https://github.com/ppernot/Reactor>).
+The estimation can fail, with a "Convergence failure in estimating the spectral radius." message.
+To circumvent this, one might shortcut the automatized estimation of SR by checking `Use SR` and providing a value in `Max.
+SR`.
+If an appropriate integration statistics file exists, and if the reported value of SPRAD is not constant, SRmax is estimated as 1.2*max(SPRAD).
+This choice can be overridden by providing a value in `Max.
+SR`.
+If available, evolution of SPRAD can be seen in `Analysis>Sanity checks>Spectral radius`.

 ## __Local__ tab

 * `Log tail only` enables to see the last lines of the reactor code